This article is part of the Fixed Assets Module training. Click here for more information on the Fixed Assets Module

 3) Calendar - The Fiscal Year that is set for the Book

-4) Placed in Service Date - Select the Date that the Asset is Placed in Service.
+4) Placed in Service Date - The Date that the Asset is Placed in Service.
 This date is used in calculating Depreciation

 5) Acquisition Cost - The Acquisition Cost of the Asset.
 This value is set on the General tab

-6) Salvage Value - Enter the Salvage Value of the Asset.
+6) Salvage Value - The Salvage Value of the Asset.
 This value will be used in the calculation of Depreciation (depending on the Depreciation Method)

 7) Cost Basis - This calculated value is the difference between the Acquisition Cost and Salvage Value

-8) Effective Life - Whole Years - this value is pulled from the Asset Class, but can be updated as needed
+8) Effective Life - Whole Years / Partial Years (Months) - This value is pulled from the Asset Class, but can be updated as needed

-10) Life to Date Depreciation - Field cannot be edited after the first Depreciation posting on the Asset
+9) Life to Date Depreciation - This field cannot be edited after the first Depreciation posting on the Asset

-11) Net Book Value - the Net Book Value of the Asset (Current Cost - LTD Depreciation = NBV)
+10) Net Book Value - The Net Book Value of the Asset (Current Cost - LTD Depreciation = NBV)

 Service & Activity Tab